 I wonder now, in retrospect, whether the crazy theories, the tabloid outrage, the accusations of drinking too much, the smug ‘Why was she in a room with five men’ — stemmed from blind fear, from needing to erect a clear barrier between people who travel abroad and the people that end up losing their lives.
-But the truth is, Kirsty is exactly like us, exactly like anyone on holiday.
-Optimistic, care free.
+But the truth is, Kirsty was exactly like us, exactly like anyone on holiday.
+Optimistic, carefree.
 Full of life.

 We need justice for Kirsty’s family.
 We need to make sure that when a foreigner dies abroad, the case is always treated with respect, sympathy and above all, without wrongdoing.
 What happened to Kirsty could happen to us, and that is terrifying.